ska-telescope/mid-cbf-mcs/docs/src/guide/interfaces/mcs_hps_interface.rst

 .. uml:: ../../diagrams/configure-corr-scan-mcs.puml

-The sequence diagram below shows additional detail for configuration of the VCC for a correlation scan.
+The sequence diagram below shows additional detail for configuration of the VCC for a correlation scan, following the ConfigureScan call from LMC.

 .. uml:: ../../diagrams/configure-scan-vcc.puml